techidaily/site-win11/source/_posts/streamlining-windows-11-defenses-adding-firewall-to-the-context-menu.md

  OneClickFirewall is a freely available software that adds a couple of firewall context menu options.
 One is a**Block Internet Access** option that establishes a rule blocking the right-clicked program.
 The other option removes the rule when selected.
 This is how you can add those firewall block options to the context menu with OneClickFirewall.

-1. First, open the[OneClickFirewall](https://winaero.com/download-oneclickfirewall/) page.
+1. First, open the [OneClickFirewall](https://winaero.com/download-oneclickfirewall/) page.
 2. Select the**Click here to download the file** link.
-3. Open Windows File Explorer (see[how to open File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) ) to bring up the folder that contains the downloaded OneClickFirewall ZIP archive.
+3. Open Windows File Explorer (see [how to open File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) ) to bring up the folder that contains the downloaded OneClickFirewall ZIP archive.
-4. Then extract the file as covered within our guide for[how to unzip](https://www.makeuseof.com/unzip-files-windows-10/) [archives in Windows](https://www.makeuseof.com/unzip-files-windows-10/) .
+4. Then extract the file as covered within our guide for [how to unzip](https://www.makeuseof.com/unzip-files-windows-10/) [archives in Windows](https://www.makeuseof.com/unzip-files-windows-10/) .
 ![The Extract All context menu option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/extract-all-option2.jpg)
 5. Bring up the extracted OneClickFirewall folder.
 6. Select the**OneClickFirewall-1.0.0.2.exe** to bring up its setup wizard.